xiallc/PixieSDK/doc/pages/glossary.md

 # Glossary of Terms

+### Analog Front-end (AFE)
+This refers to processes and components from input of a channel through its signal processing FPGA.

 ## Analog to Digital Converter (ADC)

 This chip samples the analog signal and digitizes it.
 The digitized signal is then sent to the FIPPI